Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 # @financial-times/anvil-ui-ft-header

-This package provides templates which return variants of the page header and navigation drawer for ft.com.
+This package provides templates which render variants of the page header and navigation drawer for ft.com.

 ## Getting started

-### Instalation
+### Installation

 This module is compatible with Node 10+ and is distributed on npm.